dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 For that, we'll need 👇

 ### 📀 Exporting with TorchScript
-In this section, we export the model in a form suitable for a mobile device.
+In this section, we export the model into a form suitable for a mobile device.
 We can do that easily with [TorchScript](https://pytorch.org/docs/stable/jit.html).

 {{% blockquote author="TorchScript Docs" %}}